-Paying for auto repairs can be painful, especially if the repair bill is high and you don't have the cash or your credit cards are maxed out.
+Paying for auto repairs can be painful, especially if the repair bill is thousands of dollars and you don't have the cash or your credit cards are maxed out.
 Some locally-owned neighborhood auto repair shops may extend you credit and allow you to pay off your repair bill over time.
 But most will not for fear they will never receive what you owe them.
 Consequently, if you drive an older car or a truck, sooner or later you will have to pay for repair bills.

 In lieu of cash, most repair facilities will accept a credit card (Visa, Master Card, etc.), or a personal check as long as the check is drawn on a local bank.
 For expensive repair bills over a certain dollar amount (say $500 to $1000 or more), the repair facility may require you to have your check "pre-approved" and/or to sign an agreement that makes you liable for collection fees and penalties if your check bounces.

 But how do you pay your auto repair bill if you don't have the cash, or your credit cards are maxed out, or your checking account balance is embarrassing low?

 Some repair facilities work with banks or finance corporations to provide financing for major auto repairs such as replacing an engine or transmission.
 Payment terms may range from six months up to three years depending on your credit rating.
 Interest rates though a consumer finance corporation will usually be much higher than though a bank, but finance corporations will often accept customers that might not qualify for a bank loan.